Large Laundry Room Design

 Laundry Room Wall Ideas

 The walls in your laundry space can work double duty.
-Consider mounting a versatile pegboard to display tools, brushes, and accessories.
-Open shelving is another staple, perfect for storing jars and baskets.
+Consider mounting a versatile pegboard to keep essentials within easy reach.
+Simple wall-mounted shelves provide classic function, great for practical visibility.
 Add a wall-mounted drying rack that disappears when not in use.
-For visual impact, add a decorative mosaic behind appliances to protect surfaces.
-Alternatively, vinyl wall coverings or an accent hue can transform the atmosphere.
+To boost aesthetics, add a decorative mosaic behind appliances to bring sophistication.
+Alternatively, moisture-resistant wallpaper or a bold contrasting paint can transform the atmosphere.

 Laundry Room Design Near Me